 Despite their legal protection in Indonesia since 1931, Lowland anoas are an endangered species.
 Their shrinking numbers are a result of being hunted for their meat and the ongoing destruction of their habitat.Sadly, Sulawesi’s many reserves are ineffective in protecting the lowland anoa.

-Anoas are only found on the Indonesian island, Sulawesi.
-There, the lowland anoa may be found in lowland forests and swampy areas anywhere from sea level to five thousand feet above.
-They also seem to have a very high need for their habitats to contain untouched forest, more so than any other Asian cattle.
+Anoas are found only on the Indonesian island of Sulawesi.
+Lowland anoas live in moist forests and swampy areas.
+They also seem to prefer pristine, undisturbed forest, more so than any other Asian cattle.

-Lowland anoas are herbivores.
-They eat grasses, ferns, young banana trees, bark, and fallen fruit.
-They’ve also been seen eating moss which may be for hydration as well as nutrition.
+Herbivores, they eat aquatic plants, grasses, ferns, fallen fruit, and ginger.
+They have also been seen eating moss, which may be for hydration as well as nutrition.